 Not only is the industry growing, but the target consumer is dramatically changing as well.
-The majority of new millennial Chinese moms are part of the post-80s and post 90s generations and have lifestyles and ways of thinking very different from those of previous ones.
-Young Chinese moms grew up during an age of prosperity and technological change.
+The majority of new millennial Chinese mums are part of the post-80s and post 90s generations and have lifestyles and ways of thinking very different from those of previous ones.
+Young Chinese mums grew up during an age of prosperity and technological change.
 They are trendy and value self-expression.
 They live multidimensional lives, taking on many roles including mother, head-of-household, and working professional.

 They don’t want to be defined by motherhood — they want to retain their individualism and continue growing as a person.

 Demographics and Shopping Habits of Millennial Chinese Mums

 Millennial Chinese mums tend to have higher spending power than the average Chinese citizen.
 Research from TalkingData on China’s mobile internet users shows that 43.8 percent of young Chinese parents own a car, compared with only 20.6 percent of all mobile internet users.
 25.9 percent of Chinese mums use iPhones — typically a status symbol of middle class and high-income families.